domeengine/dome/docs/modules/input.md

 Valid sides are `left` and `right`.

 #### `getAnalogStick(side: String): Vector`
-Gets the current state of the specified analog stick as a Vector, with `x` and `y` values.
+Gets the current state of the specified analog stick as a Vector, with `x` and `y` values, which are normalised as values between -1.0 and 1.0.
 Valid sides are `left` and `right`.